-Postgraduate study (also known as further study) is studying towards a master’s or doctoral degree, or a postgraduate diploma or certificate, after having obtained a bachelor's degree.
+Postgraduate study (also known as further study) is studying towards a Master’s or doctoral degree, or a postgraduate diploma or certificate after you’ve got your Bachelor's degree.

-This may be taught or through research.
-Taught programmes follow a similar structure to undergraduate degrees, usually over one year of full-time study or two years part-time.
+This can be taught or through research.
+Taught programmes follow a similar structure to undergraduate degrees, usually over one year of full-time study, or two years part-time.
 Master’s degrees by research involve the sustained, rigorous, critical and systematic investigation of a defined subject over a period of at least one year.
-Many students begin a research master’s degree with the aim of upgrading it to a PhD after the first year of study.
+Many students begin a research Master’s degree with the aim of upgrading it to a PhD after the first year of study.

 A professional postgraduate qualification is essential for some careers (law, teaching, psychology) and may be helpful in others (journalism, human resource management, politics, economics).
-If you want an academic career, a PhD is often essential – not because it is required by law but because of the competition for academic posts.
+If you want an academic career, a PhD is often essential – not because it’s required by law, but because of the competition for academic posts.

-Whatever you choose to study, you will need to enjoy and be interested in the subject to keep yourself motivated, especially for research degrees.
-In some areas, particularly humanities, this is the most realistic reason for postgraduate study, especially if you don’t intend to go on into an academic career.
-But do consider whether your interest is so great as to be worth the time, effort and cost of a postgraduate degree.
+Whatever you choose to study, you’ll need to enjoy and be interested in the subject to keep yourself motivated, especially for research degrees.
+In some areas like humanities, this is often the reason for postgraduate study, especially if you don’t intend to follow an academic career.

-A postgraduate degree can sometimes help to add to your academic credibility, particularly if you did not achieve your desired grade in your undergraduate studies.
-However, many employers will still insist on their requirements for high UCAS points or a 2.1 even for postgraduates, so make sure you weigh up all the options when you decide.
+A postgraduate degree can sometimes add to your academic credibility, particularly if you didn’t achieve your desired grade as an undergraduate.
+However, many employers still look for high UCAS points, or a 2:1, even for postgraduates, so make sure you weigh up all the options when you decide.

 The extra year can help you consider your future career and improve your skills and attributes.
 And you might undertake work experience to help your CV stand out.